-(1) Establishments with 10 regular employees or more (private establishments and establishments of Specified

-Independent Administrative Agencies, prescribed in Article 2 paragraph 1 of the Act on Labor Relationships of Specified Independent Administrative Agency, etc (Act No. 257 of 1948) or of local public enterprises prescribed in Article 3, paragraph 3 of the Local Public Enterprise Labor Relationships Act (Act No. 289 of 1952)).

-(2) Private establishments with 5-9 regular employees.
-(Each establishments is required to belong to an enterprise with 5-9 regular employees).
+- (1) Establishments with 10 regular employees or more (private establishments and establishments of Specified Agency Engaged in Administrative Execution, prescribed in Article 2 paragraph 1 of the Act on Labor Relationships of Specified Agency Engaged in Administrative Execution, etc (Act No. 257 of 1948) or of local public enterprises, prescribed in Article 3 paragraph 3 of the Local Public Enterprise Labor Relationships Act (Act No. 289 of 1952)). - (2) Private establishments with 5-9 regular employees.
+(Each establishment is required to belong to an enterprise with 5-9 regular employees).